turingschool/front-end-curriculum/lessons/client-side-security.md

   **Use Environment Variables**

-  Store your credentials and secrets in a file seperate from the code that gets commited to Github or equivalent.
+  Store your credentials and secrets in a file separate from the code that gets committed to Github or equivalent.
 Use environment variables: [the logic](https://12factor.net/config)

   On heroku: [Use the CLI](https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application) or [the interface](https://devcenter.heroku.com/articles/config-vars)